ShortCircuit: AlphaZero-Driven Circuit Design: Experimental Evaluation

 \section{Experimental Evaluation}

-We introduce the implementation details such as model and search hyperparameters, datasets and baseline methods in section \ref{sec:exp_settings}.
-We compare the effectiveness of \OurMethod{} against several baselines in \ref{sec:exp_quality} compares.
-Finally, section \ref{sec:exp_ablation} presents an ablation study to demonstrate the effectiveness of the different components within our method.
+We introduce the implementation details such as model and search hyperparameters, datasets and baseline methods in section \ref{sec:exp_settings} and \ref{sec:exp_baselines}.
+We compare the effectiveness of \OurMethod{} against several baselines in \ref{sec:exp_quality}.
+Finally, section \ref{sec:exp_ablation} presents a study on the impact of number of simulations.